 This is a pretty simple concept that involves two steps.

 Tip: As a general rule of thumb, don’t hit people with hard things.
 It hurts.
 Nobody wants that.
 Remember you’re playing this game to have fun, not to injure anyone!

 A little more relaxing than the previous game, dive and splash competitions are pretty self-explanatory.

 When it comes to fun in the pool, nothing beats a rope swing!
 Kids and adults alike find their inner Tarzan as they fly through the air and splash into the water!
 Pool swings give your pool an edge that sets it aside from other standard and custom pools.
 They are especially exciting in pools with rocks or raised platforms by the side that allow for extra swing time and more speed.
 Any of the previous games becomes that much more thrilling when a rope swing is thrown in the mix!

 I hope you get to try out a few of these simple games to play in the pool!
 Feel free to leave a comment about your favorite pool game (I’m not talking about billiards!) or a variation of one of the games I listed.
-Pool swings can be found online or you can call us to ask about it over the phone.
 Enjoy!